Don’t miss: Foundry Safety Part 1: Noise Control

 Why Silica Dust is Airborne

-How to Control Dust in your Facility
+How to Control Dust in Your Facility

 Here are a few things we recommend to our customers to reduce silica dust in the foundry:

-1.)Ventilator suits- quarantining the air your operator’s breath from the contaminated air in your facility is the quickest and simplest way to ensure they are in a healthy environment.
-However, the biggest aversion to suits is they can be uncomfortable and hard to work in.
+- Ventilator suits – Quarantining the air your operator’s breath from the contaminated air in your facility is the quickest and simplest way to ensure they are in a healthy environment.
+However, the biggest aversion to suits is that they can be uncomfortable and hard to work in.

-2.)Manipulators- similar to ventilator suits, removing your employees from a hazard is the best way to keep them safe.
+- Manipulators- Similar to ventilator suits, removing your employees from a hazard is the best way to keep them safe.
 However, manipulators can slow down your process and negate precision work.

-3.)Shakeout Enclosures- a great way to keep silica contained while going through a process that can kick up a lot of dust.
-Unfortunately, enclosures often cause blind spots and can make equipment harder to observe and maintain.
+- Shakeout Enclosures – A great way to contain silica while going through a process that can generate a lot of dust.
+Unfortunately, enclosures often create blind spots, making equipment more challenging to observe and maintain.

-4.)Shot Blast- remove the sand before it comes in contact with people.
-It can, unfortunately, be an expensive process and introduces shot to the rest of your system.
+- Shot Blast – Remove the sand before it comes into contact with people.
+Unfortunately, this can be an expensive process and introduce shot into the rest of your system.

-5.)VIBRA-DRUM® Casting Conditioner– cools and conditions sand and castings before they come in contact with people.
+- VIBRA-DRUM® Casting Conditioner– cools and conditions sand and castings before they come in contact with people.

-Have other ideas and ways you have reduced silica dust in your foundry environment?
-Mention them below.
 For more information on how General Kinematics can improve your foundry environment, please contact me!

 Keep Reading: